AdarshAddee/Hacktoberfest2022_for_Beginers/README.md

 - ⚓Name your file related to your topic.
 - ⚓Put your files in correct folder like .py in Python, .js in Javascript etc.
 - ⚓Make sure you have entered your github - username in your file as a comment.
+- ⚓Make sure you have entered your name in CONTRIBUTORS.md file (It's your responsibility).
 - ⚓You can follow ME😁.

+# Note
+All contributors who have followed the rules to contribute get successfully merged PR.
+Don't forget to follow!!!

+Have some patience to get successfully merged PR.
+Keep Patience!!!